No one wants to overspend on groceries each month.

 Then, sign up for their mailing list or newsletters.
 Some manufacturers have social media pages, too.

-That’s a way that you can get coupons for cents off, and you can often get the item at no charge.
+That’s a way to get coupons for cents off, and you can often get the item at no charge.
 Some companies love to send out free samples of their products to keep a customer loyal, so don’t overlook this.

 Email, call, or write a letter to do whatever you have to do to get offers for coupons.
 It will be worth the effort.
 For example, a simple Tweet to a famous vegetarian manufacturer resulted in five coupons.
 The shopper got to buy anything in the food line for absolutely ZERO cost to them.